The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Example Applications of OTTER

 \citet{guolo_systematic_2024} found, qualitatively, that the X-ray emission of a subset of optically-selected TDEs is delayed compared to their UV/Optical emission.
 To further explore this, we quantify the time delay for a large sample of TDEs.
-We select all of the TDE candidates in OTTER that have at least one detection and at least two observations in both the X-rays {\it and} UV/Optical wavelengths, with a few exceptions.
-CSS100217 meets these criteria but we remove it from the sample because it is unlikely a TDE \citep[]{2011ApJ...735..106D, 2017NatAs...1..865K}.
-We also exclude the jetted TDEs Sw J1644+57, Sw J2058+05, and AT\,2022cmc since the processes producing the UV/Optical and X-ray emission are unlikely to be the same as the rest of the TDEs in this sample \citep[]{2011Natur.476..425Z, 2011Sci...333..199L, 2012ApJ...748...36B, 2012MNRAS.421.1942W, 2013ApJ...767..152Z, 2016ApJ...819...51L, 2016MNRAS.462L..66Y, 2017ApJ...838..149A, 2018ApJ...854...86E, 2021ApJ...908..125C,2012ApJ...753...77C,2015ApJ...805...68P,2017ApJ...838..149A,2017MNRAS.472.4469B}.
+We select all of the TDEs in OTTER (as of November 2025) that have {\tt unambiguous=True}, at least one detection, and at least two observations in both the X-rays {\it and} UV/Optical wavelengths, with a few exceptions.
+We exclude the jetted TDEs Sw J1644+57, Sw J2058+05, and AT\,2022cmc since the processes producing the UV/Optical and X-ray emission are unlikely to be the same as the rest of the TDEs in this sample \citep[]{2011Natur.476..425Z, 2011Sci...333..199L, 2012ApJ...748...36B, 2012MNRAS.421.1942W, 2013ApJ...767..152Z, 2016ApJ...819...51L, 2016MNRAS.462L..66Y, 2017ApJ...838..149A, 2018ApJ...854...86E, 2021ApJ...908..125C,2012ApJ...753...77C,2015ApJ...805...68P,2017ApJ...838..149A,2017MNRAS.472.4469B}.
+We also exclude any events discovered in archival searches since the discovery date is arbitrary and we therefore are unable to compute $\Delta t ({\rm X-ray})$ and $\Delta t({\rm UVOIR}$).
 Note, we do not consider infrared photometry for this analysis ($\lambda_{\rm eff} \geq 1 ~{\rm \mu m}$) because the infrared emission, which is often dominated by dust echoes, appears to be unrelated to the early-time UV/Optical emission \citep[]{van_velzen_reverberation_2021, van_velzen_first_2023}.
 These cuts resulted in a sample that is entirely optically selected.

 {$\Delta t_{\rm del}$\,} {$t_{\rm UVO}$\,} {$t_{\rm X}$\,} After selecting the sample, we find the days since discovery at the maximum point of both the observed UV/Optical (\uvotime) and X-ray (\xtime) lightcurves for each TDE.
 However, the time corresponding to these flux maxima may not be the true lightcurve maximum.
 To account for this we use the time between the two points on either side of the observed maxima as uncertainties on the observed lightcurve maxima.
 A scatter plot of these dates is shown in \autoref{fig:max-xray-uvoir}.
 To quantify the time delay (\delaytime), we then subtract \uvotime from \xtime.
 We propagate the uncertainties on the date of maximum flux by finding both the minimum and maximum possible delay times.
 Then, for later statistical analysis, we use this minimum and maximum possible delay time as the bounds of an interval.
 The distribution of \delaytime is shown in \autoref{fig:max-xray-uvoir-hist}.
 We note that \autoref{fig:max-xray-uvoir-hist} shows a skewed unimodal distribution with a tail towards large positive \delaytime.